Yanks sweep Indians 10-9 in draining game, meet Rays in ALDS - WHIZ News

 “They weren’t going to lose.”

-At 4 hours, 50 minutes — even without two weather delays totaling another 76 minutes — it was draining.
-It’s no wonder after Aroldis Chapman got the final out that that the Yankees barely celebrated.
-They observed COVID protocols and shared some fist bumps as they left the field.
+At 4 hours, 50 minutes — even without two rain delays totaling another 76 minutes — it was draining.
+It’s no wonder after Aroldis Chapman got the final out well after 1 a.m. that the Yankees barely celebrated on the field.
+They observed COVID protocols and shared some fist bumps as they left.

 “You don’t have to pour champagne on each other to appreciate what an epic game that was and the fact that we’re moving on,” Boone said.

 The Yankees will play the Rays in a best-of-five Division Series next week in San Diego.
-New York went 2-8 during a testy season series with top-seeded Tampa, which won the AL East by seven games over the second-place Yankees.
+New York went 2-8 during a testy season series with top-seeded Tampa Bay, which won the AL East by seven games over the second-place Yankees.

 “They’ve been the best team in our league all year, so we’re excited to play the best team and hopefully can have our way with them,” Boone said.